skybber/firerunner/README.md

 Mechanism:

-1. Information about the source file is stored in HTML info tag (DIV is suggested).
-DIV has zero size so it does not destroy the page layout.
-DIV must be marked to be found by provided XPATH query (marking by property class is suggested).
+1. Information about the source file is stored in HTML "info" tag (DIV tag is suggested).
+DIV can have zero size so it does not destroy the page layout or can be rendered conditionaly (if application is in debug mode) DIV must be marked in some way to be found by provided XPATH query (marking by property "class" is suggested).
 Multiple info tags can be placed on the page.
 Following form of info element is expected by default:

 ```html
     <div title="view:<path-to-source-file>" class="viewInfo">